 Taking the long view is ultimately better for mental health as ‘We Aren’t Built to Live in the Moment’.
 This excellent article by Martin Seligman and John Tierney argues that we are not prisoners of the present and the past because we are able to imagine and shape our futures.
 In doing so we can … Read More

 Viewing rejection as helpful is not a perspective that readily springs to mind.
-This article, which was on the opinion page of the Guardian a year ago, is worth a read.
+This article, which was on the opinion page of the Guardian some time ago, is worth a read.
 It concludes with the statement: “A rejection doesn’t mean you failed.
 It means you tried.
 Try again“.

 Take the plunge, make the big change, say no to the status quo-a new year is about to begin!
 Fear breeds inertia, whereas taking risks will boost your confidence and forward momentum, Oliver Burkeman says.
-To all my clients: Have a happy Christmas and I wish you all a fulfilling and enjoyable new year.
+To new clients: I now work online via zoom.
+Yes, I made a big change!
+True that it’s at a … Read More

 One of my specialisms is helping clients who have anxiety.
 Anxiety, phobias, panic attacks and depression often work hand in glove.
 These are sometimes set off by a current life event or can be more long term with no obvious reason for their onset.
 When anxiety starts to affect life negatively and goes beyond the ordinary … Read More